allenwp/AgX-GLSL-Shaders/README.md

 **Looks**
-"Looks" are artistic adjustment to the image formation chain.
+"Looks" are artistic adjustments to the image formation chain.

 - `Punchy` A contrast look that makes the image look more “punchy” by darkening the entire image.